Alexander Nesmeyanov: Biography

-He was born in Moscow on 9 September 1899Born in 1899 in Moscow.
+He was born in Moscow.
 He had two brothers Vasily (1904) and Andrei (1911) and a sister Tatyana (1908) (two born sisters died in infancy).
-His father (Nikolai Vasilievich Nesmeyanov), graduated with excellence Vladimir Gymnasium, and then the Faculty of Law of Moscow University.
-He became interested in enlightenment and was working as a public teacher in the village of Bushov(Tula province) for 10 years.
+His father (Nikolai Vasilyevich Nesmeyanov), graduated with excellence Vladimir Gymnasium, and then the Faculty of Law of Moscow University.
+He became interested in enlightenment and was working as a public teacher in the village of Bushov (Tula province) for 10 years.
 He had married in 1898 and worked at the Moscow city government, then he was a director Bakhrushinsky orphanage in Moscow (1901 – 1917).
 Alexander's mother, Lyudmila Danilovna (1878 – 1958), was a multi-talented teacher.
 At ten years Alexander became a vegetarian, and in 1913 he stopped eating fish.
 It was not easy to follow this conviction, especially in the famine years of 1918 – 1921, when roach and herring were an essential food product.
 He had become interested in various branches of biology: entomology, hydrobiology, ornithology and from the age of thirteen became interested in chemistry.